 The Sony Alpha A7R II and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in June 2015 and March 2015.
 The A7R II is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
-The cameras are based on a full frame (A7R II) and an APS-C sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Nikon provides 24 MP.
+The cameras are based on a full frame (A7R II) and an APS-C (D7200) sensor.
+The Sony has a resolution of 42.2 megapixels, whereas the Nikon provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Sony A7R II and the Nikon D7200 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R II – represents 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (19 percent) than the Sony A7R II.
 Moreover, the D7200 is markedly heavier (22 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.